(a) What is the context and institutional structure of your future LAB?

 (b) Artistic research in general is a relatively new field of artistic practice and discourse.
 It claims relevance wherever artistic processes get involved in knowledge production, which mostly happens in cross-disciplinary processes.
 Moreover, artistic research can be understood as an ontological practice directly related to tacit knowledge, specialists’ skills and creative processes.
 In both understandings, it is essential that the respective knowledge production process would not be possible without the artistic approach to the topic.
 As a fundamental need for the artistic research process, a research question and a methodological framework should be given for each artistic research project, but these frameworks will differ extremely in relation to the topics chosen.

-While the artist-researcher is an ideal that can be traced as far back as the Renaissance, an explicit turn of artistic practices towardspage17image37840064 a critical dialogue with society can be seen as a development of the second half of the 20th century.
+While the artist-researcher is an ideal that can be traced as far back as the Renaissance, an explicit turn of artistic practices towards a critical dialogue with society can be seen as a development of the second half of the 20th century.
 Understanding their creative practice as a contribution to societal discourse, artists developed an approach to their practice which led to an increasingly interdisciplinary way of thinking, defining other sectors of activity beyond the art market.
 Artistic research, as an academic discipline, has been developed towards different methodologies.
 For the HfBK Dresden with its strong focus on artistic traditions, techniques and skills, there is an opportunity to involve a broad spectrum of possible partners, both from the fine and applied arts, also based on existing projects focusing on art and technology or art and sustainability.

 Besides artistic practices which are informed through, and related to, academic contexts and background knowledge, and which intend to approach their topic on a highly conceptual and intellectual research- based level, the Faculty of Applied Arts provides the most relevant connections towards artistic research processes at the moment.
 Involving applied arts will not only be fruitful for visual artists working on artistic research at the HfBK, but also lead to a varied and dialogical approach, from embodied knowledge to design research, therapeutic aspects and creative, epistemological artistic research activities.